ADB's energy policy

 ADB's 2009 Energy Policy aims to help developing member countries provide reliable, adequate, and affordable energy for economic growth in a socially, economically, and environmentally sustainable way.
 A review of the 2009 policy is underway to align ADB’s energy operations with Strategy 2030, recognizing the changing contexts and increasing needs of ADB’s developing members while mindful of the impacts of increasing energy use to the climate and environment.

-This section will be the source of important information in the policy development and consultation process.
-Interested individuals and organizations will have the opportunity to join stakeholder consultations, provide online inputs throughout the review process and provide inputs on the draft energy policy when it becomes available beginning April 2021.
+This section is the source of important information in the policy development and consultation process.
+Interested individuals and organizations have the opportunity to join stakeholder consultations, provide online inputs throughout the review process and provide inputs on the draft energy policy which was published on 7 May 2021.